-Be on the look out for scams Scammers are currently taking advantage of the spread of COVID-19 to exploit people.
+Be on the look out for scams Scammers continue to take advantage of people and exploit them under false pretenses.

-Epidemics and pandemics tend to be a time when scams start to ramp up.
+Epidemics and pandemics also tend to be a time when scams start to ramp up.

 Scammers may start falsely selling COVID-19-related products online using fake emails or text messages to try and obtain personal data.